-Let's turn the supervised 3-layer backprop network into an unsupervised learning algorithm simply by setting the output equal to the input.
+So let's turn the supervised backprop network with three layers of nodes (two layers of weights) into an unsupervised learning algorithm simply by setting the output equal to the input.
 Then we are seeking weights that achieve the goal that the outputs come as close as possible to matching the inputs, in a least squares sense.
 If we have a smaller number of hidden units than input or output units, we can ask: What has the network discovered about the input ensemble that is captured with the smaller dimensionality of the hidden unit layer?